 - For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.

-- All the static IP addresses should be from the same subnet.
+- All the static IP addresses must be from the same subnet.

-- Every static IP address has a corresponding FQDN, which should be part of the Forward lookup and Reverse lookup zones in the DNS server.
+- Every static IP address has a corresponding FQDN, which must be part of the Forward lookup and Reverse lookup zones in the DNS server.

 - Microsoft Active Directory (AD) domain to provide authentication to create an SMB file share or an NFS file share with the Kerberos security.